vincentbernat/thass0.github.io/_posts/2023-09-02-logarithm-headmath.md

 title: Logarithm Headmath
 ---

-This post was originally inspired by <a href="https://two-wrongs.com/learning-some-logarithms.html">learning some logarithms</a> by kqr.
+<small>This post was originally inspired by <a href="https://two-wrongs.com/learning-some-logarithms.html">learning some logarithms</a> by kqr.
 Just like his, post it's about the excitement of discovery, and I hope to present some of the knowledge that I have gathered in an approachable way.
 Some parts are quite math-heavy, but they are not meant to be a formally rigid study of the topics at hand.
-Rather, their purpose is to be insightful and practical.
+Rather, their purpose is to be insightful and practical.</small>

 Logarithm headmath is fun.
 I have become fascinated by the ability to calculate logarithmic functions in one's head.
 To me, logarithms have always felt like a black box that couldn't be conquered.
 They are a fundamental building block of mathematics.
 Yet every time I saw a logarithmic equation, I was quick to grab my calculator instead of solving the equation by hand.
 Over the last half year, I have spent some time improving my understanding of logarithms and learning how to compute the results of logarithmic equations by hand.
 Here is how I did it.